Vehicle Transmission Stuck in Gear Limp Mode

 Low transmission fluid is one of the most common issues that cause limp mode.

 Check the oil level to see if your vehicle has a dipstick for the transmission.
-The procedure for checking the transmission fluid level is different from the engine oil level.
+The procedure for checking the transmission fluid level differs from the engine oil level.
 Follow your owner’s manual instructions to learn how to complete this step.
 Before checking the level, you may drive the vehicle to warm up the transmission fluid.

 Troubleshooting Transmission Limp Mode